 How to cancel a timeshare?

-Canceling a timeshare can be very challenging since usually the contracts that are signed are quite difficult to cancel without penalty and long administrative processes.
+Cancelling a timeshare can be very challenging since the contracts that are signed are quite difficult to cancel without penalty and long administrative processes.

-These basic factors must be taken into account before canceling a timeshare: the date of purchase, the cancellation period, the amount paid, and the hotel where the purchase is made.
+- Before cancelling a timeshare, these basic factors must be considered: the date of purchase, the cancellation period, the amount paid, and the hotel where the purchase is made.

-The cancellation date is of vital importance because, during that termination period, it can be canceled without any penalty.
+- The cancellation date is of vital importance because it can be cancelled without any penalty during that termination period.

-The cancellation period will depend on each hotel, sometimes you have 3 days, others up to 5 days to cancel the contract, so it will always depend on the location where the purchase was made; as each state and location have different laws for rescission period.
+- The cancellation period will depend on each hotel; sometimes you have 3 days, others up to 5 days to cancel the contract, so it will always depend on the location where the purchase was made, as each state and location has different laws for rescission period.

-In order to exit a timeshare successfully, you will need to hire a reliable timeshare exit company.
-Sign up with us and we will help you to the best of our ability.
-We at Timeshare Exit Advice, protect you from being scammed by recommending only trusted timeshare exit companies based on genuine reviews by their consumer base.
+To exit a timeshare successfully, you will need to hire a reliable timeshare exit company.
+Sign up with us, and we will help you to the best of our ability.
+At Timeshare Exit Advice, we protect you from being scammed by recommending only trusted timeshare exit companies based on genuine reviews by their consumer base.
 Sign up today and explore the number of reliable timeshare exit companies near you!